mrvejar/mrvejar.github.io/_pages/cv.md

 ======
 1. Postdoctoral scholar, Stanford University and Stanford Synchrotron Radiation Lightsource, SLAC National Accelerator Laboratory
   * Supervisors: Dr. Jocelyn Richardson, Dr. Ritimukta Sarangi
-  * June 2024—Present
+  * May 2024—Present
+    * Working closely with DOE Biological and Environmental Research-funded collaborators to collect and interpret data assessing metal and nutrient transformations, and connect analytical results to stream ecology and geochemistry, symbiotic plant-microbe interactions, and nutrient translocation  and transformations within plant tissues.
-      * Collecting, analyzing, and interpreting x-ray fluorescence mapping, X-ray absorption near-edge structure (XANES) spectroscopy, and extended X-ray absorption fine structure (EXAFS) spectroscopy data at the Stanford Synchrotron Radiation Lightsource.
+      * Collecting, analyzing, and interpreting micro-X-ray fluorescence (µXRF) mapping, X-ray absorption near-edge structure (XANES) spectroscopy, and extended X-ray absorption fine structure (EXAFS) spectroscopy data, in the tender and hard X-ray energy regimes, from biological and environmental materials, targeting multiple elements (e.g. sulfur, potassium, manganese, iron, copper, and zinc), at the Stanford Synchrotron Radiation Lightsource.
-      * Supporting users and collaborators prior to and during planned X-ray mapping and X-ray spectroscopy experiments, and assisting prospective users to develop experiment planning and user proposals.
+      * Supporting users and collaborators prior to, during, and after planned XRF mapping and X-ray spectroscopy beamtime experiments with software support, sample preparation, and optimized data collection, analysis, and interpretation.
+      * Assisting prospective users with experiment planning and crafting and submitting successful general user proposals for beamtime at SSRL.
+      * Collecting and curating synchrotron-based infrared microspectroscopy data from biological samples at beamline 1.4 at the Advanced Light Source.

 2. Graduate Research Assistant, Environmental Actinide Chemistry Laboratory, Department of Civil & Environmental Engineering & Earth Sciences, University of Notre Dame
   * Advisor: Dr. Amy E. Hixon
   * July 2019—Present
     * Study plutonium sorption, reduction, and chemical behavior in the presence of aluminum-doped hematite and goethite.
       * Synthesize and characterize (using powder x-ray diffraction, N2 sorption BET surface area, dynamic light scattering, scanning electron microscope imaging, inductively coupled plasma-optical emission spectroscopy, potentiometric titrations, X-ray photoelectron spectroscopy) aluminum-substituted hematite, and aluminum-substituted goethite.
       * Prepare Pu(V) working solutions for experiments from Pu solutions with initially mixed valence states.
-    * Conduct batch sorption experiments with mineral species, an electrolyte medium, and aqueous plutonium.
+      * Conducted batch sorption experiments with mineral species, an electrolyte medium, and aqueous plutonium.
-    *	Analyze and determine plutonium aqueous concentrations and oxidation state distributions from working solutions and batch sorption experiments using liquid scintillation counting.
+      * Analyzed and determined plutonium aqueous concentrations and oxidation state distributions from working solutions and batch sorption experiments using liquid scintillation counting.
-    * Collect (at the Stanford Synchrotron Radiation Lightsource and the Advanced Photon Source) and analyze L3-edge X-ray absorption near-edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) data of plutonium-bearing samples from sorption experiments with iron oxide minerals.
+      * Collected (at the Stanford Synchrotron Radiation Lightsource and the Advanced Photon Source) and analyzed L3-edge X-ray absorption near-edge structure (XANES) and extended X-ray absorption fine structure (EXAFS) data of plutonium-bearing samples from sorption experiments with iron oxide minerals.
+      * Collected (at the Stanford Synchrotron Radiation Lightsource and the Advanced Photon Source) and analyzed µXRF maps of Pu associated with hematite and corundum.
+      * Co-designed sample cell/environment for synchrotron measurements of radioactive materials at room temperature, approved and used at the Advanced Photon Source.

 3. Guest Researcher, European Synchrotron Research Facility Collaborating Research Group: BM20 Rossendorf Beamline (ROBL), Helmholtz-Zentrum Dresden-Rossendorf (as a collaboration with the University of Notre Dame).
   * Advisor: Dr. Kristina O. Kvashnina
   * September—November 2022
     * Study plutonium sorption, reduction, and chemical behavior in the presence of aluminum-doped hematite and goethite using synchrotron-based X-ray spectroscopy.
       * Conduct batch sorption experiments with mineral species, an electrolyte medium, and aqueous plutonium.
       * Collect (at the European Synchrotron Research Facility) and analyze Pu M4-edge and L3-edge high energy resolution X-ray absorption near-edge structure (HERFD-XANES) of plutonium-bearing samples from sorption experiments with iron oxide minerals.
       * Collect (at the European Synchrotron Research Facility) and analyze Fe K-edge high energy resolution X-ray absorption near-edge structure (HERFD-XANES) Al-doped and non-doped iron oxide minerals.

 4. Research Assistant, Environmental Geochemistry Laboratory, Chapman University
   * Advisor: Dr. Christopher Kim
   * June 2017—July 2019
     * Study arsenic spatial distribution in mine wastes, working towards developing a proxy for short- and long-term exposure risks using extended X-ray absorption fine structure (EXAFS) spectroscopy and micro X-ray fluorescence (µXRF) imaging.
       * Collect (at the Stanford Synchrotron Radiation Lightsource) and analyze K-edge EXAFS and XANES data from arsenic-contaminated mine-tailing samples.
       * Collect similar X-ray absorption spectroscopy data from aggregated nanoscale goethite with sorbed Cu and Zn for other projects.
       * Collect (at the Stanford Synchrotron Radiation Lightsource) and analyze µXRF maps of mine tailings to quantify arsenic and iron spatial distributions.
       * Explore and co-develop (minor role) a machine-learning-assisted method to identify mine tailings and quantify arsenic from XRF maps using QGIS and QPath.

 5. Stanford Earth Summer Undergraduate Research in Geoscience and Engineering (SURGE), Sedimentary Geology Group, Stanford University
   * Advisor: Dr. Donald Lowe, Mentor: Dr. Chayawan Jaikla
   * June—August 2018
     * Apply petrography, geochemistry, and U-Pb detrital zircon geochronology of the Pigeon Point and Atascadero Formations to study the geologic implications for Late Cretaceous tectonic history of the San Gregorio-Hosgri fault.
       * Collect and map field samples of turbidites and mudstones.
       * Conduct mineral separations of zircon crystals from whole-rock turbidite and mudstone samples for U-Pb geochronology by secondary-ion mass spectrometry.
       * Examine and quantify minerals in petrographic samples of turbidites and mudstones.
       * Analyze rare-earth element and major-element composition data by inductive coupling plasma mass spectrometry of mudstone samples.

 6. Summer Undergraduate Research Fellowship in Environmental and Earth Sciences (SURFEES), Environmental Geochemistry Laboratory, Chapman University
   * Advisor: Dr. Christopher Kim
   * June—August 2016
     * Study the effects of drying aggregation conditions on the uptake and retention of Pb(II) and Zn(II) onto iron oxyhydroxide nanoparticles.
       * Synthesize, aggregate, and characterize (using BET surface area, dynamic light scattering, scanning electron microscope imaging) nanoscale goethite in aqueous suspension.
       * Conduct batch adsorption and desorption experiments with aggregated nanoscale goethite and Pb(II) and Zn(II)
       * Analyze elemental concentrations of Pb(II) and Zn(II) using atomic absorption spectrometry.

 Publications
 ======
 * Vejar, Manuel R.; Zengotita, Frances E.; Weiss, Stephan; Shams Aldin Azzam, Salim; Huittinen, Nina; Beutner, Sabrina; Bazarkina, Elena F.; Amidani, Lucia; Kvashnina, Kristina O.; and Hixon, Amy E. “Relationship between mineralogically complex iron (oxyhydr)oxides and plutonium sorption and reduction: a high-energy resolution X-ray absorption spectroscopy perspective” Environ.
 Sci.
 Technol.
 2025, 59, 23, 11756–11766. https://doi.org/10.1021/acs.est.4c13899
 * Zengotita, F.E.; Lahiri, N.; Engelhard, M.H.; Zhukovskyi, M.; Vejar, M.R.; Rosso, K.M.; Pearce, C.I.; Hixon, A.E.
 “Carbon mediated oxygen vacancy creation at hematite interfaces.”
 J. Phys.
 Chem.
 C 2025, 129, 15, 7316–7326. https://doi.org/10.1021/acs.jpcc.4c08423
+* Vejar, Manuel R.; Johs, Alexander; Herndon, Elizabeth; Abernathy, Macon J.; Richardson, Jocelyn A.; and Pierce, Eric.
+“Influence of land use on the partitioning of redox-active and trace metals in stream sediments.”
+In preparation.
 * Vejar, Manuel R. (2024).
 “Redox and Speciation Behavior of Plutonium in Mineralogically Complex Systems: The Role of Aluminum-Substitution in Iron (Oxyhydr)Oxides.”
 University of Notre Dame.
 Dissertation. https://doi.org/10.7274/25565247.v1
 * Vejar, Manuel R.; Zengotita, Frances E.; Bone, Sharon E.; Sokaras, Dimosthenis; and Hixon, Amy E. “Uptake and speciation behavior of plutonium in the presence of mineralogically complex iron (oxyhydr)oxide minerals.”
 In preparation.
 * Zengotita, Frances E.; Vejar, Manuel R.; Bone, Sharon E.; Zhukovskyi, Maksym; and Hixon, Amy E. “Influence of morphology in nanoscale and Al-substituted hematites on the sorption of plutonium.”
+In preparation.
+* Zengotita, Frances E.; Vejar, Manuel R.; Boglaienko, Daria; Arenholz, Elke; Zhukovskyi, Maksym; Emerson, Hilary; Rosso, Kevin M.; Pearce, Carolyn I.; and Hixon, Amy E. “The role of iron oxide nanoparticle size on plutonium sorption and retention.”
 In preparation.

 Presentations
 ======